kevinli-webbertech/kevinli-webbertech.github.io/blog/md/linux/linux_window_manager.md

 * The X window display manager can connect remotely, then it acts like a telnet server.

 * The XDM (the X Window Display Manager) originated in X11R3.

 It only reads from Xservers file thus every time a user switched a terminal off and on, it will not know.
 In X11R4, with XDMCP, the X server must actively request a display manager connection from the host.
 An X server using XDMCP therefore no longer requires an entry in Xservers.

 1988: X11 Release 3 introduced display managers in October 1988 with the aim of supporting the standalone X terminals, just coming onto the market.

 1989: X11R4 introduced the X Display Manager Control Protocol (XDMCP) in December 1989 to fix problems in the X11R3 implementation.

 * The X Display Manager Control Protocol (XDMCP) uses UDP port 177.

 And it keeps a secret key and have a hand-shake package with the X server to authenticate itself.
-When the session is established, During the session, the server can send KeepAlive packets to the display manager at intervals.
+When the session is established, during the session, the server can send KeepAlive packets to the display manager at intervals.
 If the display manager fails to respond with an Alive packet within a certain time, the X server presumes that the display manager has ceased running, and can terminate the connection.

 * XDMCP security concern.

 One problem with XDMCP is that, similarly to telnet, the authentication takes place unencrypted.

-#### ref
+### ref

 - https://www.gnome.org/
 - https://apps.gnome.org/Nautilus/#:~:text=Files%2C%20also%20known%20as%20Nautilus,a%20file%20manager%20and%20more.
 - https://extensions.gnome.org/
 - https://en.wikipedia.org/wiki/Pluggable_authentication_module

-### KDE
+## KDE

 KDE is an international free software community that develops free and open-source software.
 As a central development hub, it provides tools and resources that allow collaborative work on this kind of software.
 Well-known products include the Plasma Desktop, KDE Frameworks, and a range of cross-platform applications such as Amarok, digiKam, and Krita that are designed to run on Unix and Unix-like operating systems, Microsoft Windows, and Android.